shivanshdave/2020-432/covid19resources.md

 # Data and Resources related to COVID-19

+## Posted since our final 432 class on 2020-04-23

+- [One Chart Isn’t Going To Tell You When The Pandemic Peaked ](https://fivethirtyeight.com/features/one-chart-isnt-going-to-tell-you-when-the-pandemic-peaked/) at FiveThirtyEight by Laura Bronner.

 ## Posted during the week of 2020-04-20

 - Frank Harrell and others at Vanderbilt posted incredible [Resources for COVID-19 Randomized Clinical Trial Design](http://hbiostat.org/proj/covid19/).